polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/visualizing-node-metrics.md

 ![Datasource Config](/docs/assets/tutorials/grafana/datasource-config.png)

 Creating queries is a lot simpler than in other data sources.
-Simply click the drop-down and select the metric you want to visualise.
+Simply click the drop-down and select the metric you want to visualize.

 ![Creating a query](/docs/assets/tutorials/grafana/metric-selection.png)